epfldata/sc-public/list-dsl/README.md

 }
 ```

 Notice how we don't need to specify the types again in the construction of the new expression.
-Scala infers all types for us in this context, i.e. as if we had written
-`dsl"($ls: List[A]).map[C]((x: A) => $g($f(x)))"`.
+Scala infers all types for us in this context, i.e., as if we had written `dsl"($ls: List[A]).map[C]((x: A) => $g($f(x)))"`.

-**Caveat**: Because of limitations in what extractor macros can do (and because we need to propagate implicit type representations from the extraction to the construction of expressions), the `newTypeParams` macro relies on some shared state (instantiated with its resulting object).
+**Caveat**: Because of limitations in what extractor macros can do (and because we need to propagate implicit type representations from the extraction to the construction of expressions),
+the `newTypeParams` macro relies on some shared state (instantiated with its application).
 For this reason, one should never share type parameters generated through this macro across transformations that may apply concurrently.
 For example, in an extraction of the form `case dsl"XXX" => x match { case dsl"YYY" => ... }`, the extractor `YYY` should use type parameters distinct from the ones used in `XXX`.
 This also means that recursive extractors should define their `newTypeParams` parameters locally (so each recursive invocation has a distinct state).